Wildcat Wildlife Management Area

 Wildcat Ridge Wildlife Management Area is managed by NJDEP Division of Fish and Wildlife and is comprised of over 3000 acres.
 In the early 1990’s this area was almost developed into a golf course with luxury homes, but with the efforts of local land preservationists, and the cooperation of the NJDEP, the land was saved and has continued to grow as more properties are acquired and added on.
 This area is rich in history, as it contains many iron mines, foundations, and the old Hibernia Cemetery dating back into the 1800’s.
 The area contains many old woods roads which are unmarked and several marked trails have been put in and maintained by volunteers associated with the Wildlife Conservation Corps and JORBA.
 All trails and wood roads have been adopted by JORBA with permission of the NJDEP Regional WMA Land Manager.
 Points of interest include the Hawkwatch Overlook at the Intersection of the White and Orange Trails, also at the end of the radio tower service road.

 ******* Riding Restrictions apply during Hunting Season********:

 For safety reasons and to avoid interference with hunting activities, access for off road cycling is reduced between September 15th and March 1st.
-Monday through Saturday, only the Wildcat Ridge Trail (Yellow) may be used.
+Monday through Saturday.
 There are no riding restrictions on Sunday though Hunting is still permitted.
 Cyclists should make reasonable effort to avoid hunters and wear bright colors to increase visibility.